Correlation Between Stepstone and Dominos Pizza

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Dominos Pizza Common are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly uncertain basic indicators, Dominos Pizza may actually be approaching a critical reversion point that can send shares even higher in April 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Dominos Pizza Common are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
+In spite of fairly uncertain basic indicators, Dominos Pizza showed solid returns over the last few months and may actually be approaching a breakup point.

 Stepstone and Dominos Pizza Volatility Contrast